kenneth4729/PCLU-WRO-FUTURE-ENGINEER-/README.md

 The battery powering our self-driving car is an rechargable Lithium battery module.
 Our self-driving car uses an Rack and pinion steering system which provides precise and stable controls for moving and turning.
 This system is used so our vehicle can turn on the corners smoothly with this kind of system.
 It makes our work a lot easier when turning.

 ## 4.2 Camera
 For the camera, we used an OpenMV camera because it is more compatible for AISTEAM.
-The OpenMV camera is used to see and understand its environment, it helps to detect the green and red traffic obstacles.
+The OpenMV camera is used to see and understand its environment, it helps to detect and avoid the green and red traffic obstacles.
+The camera can process the detection of the walls, lines and pillars  so it can move faster than it's normal speed.

 # 5.0 Building the robot

 ## 5.1 Base
 We specifically designed for a base that can be versatile, lightweight and sturdy to assure an efficient and reliable course with the self-driving robot.
+The base was created to be compact enough to fit regulations but light enough to be quick enough to run laps in a quick and efficient manner, through revisions and the such we ultimately found our base to be effective at the job at hand, modifications were made so it could hold all our components.
+This base was made so it can support the weight of the hub, sensors and other needs for our vehicle but light enough so it can still move fast.

 ## 5.2 Robot components
 All the components are connected by pegs, no adhesives were used to set each component in place, some are more intricately fastened to stay put, examples are the Ordinary motor as we use it for steering, as well as the Encoder motor as we use it as the primary output for power to move the robot.